OCR Civil Rights Resources for COVID-19

 Federal Agencies Issue Joint Guidance to Help Emergency Preparedness, Response and Recovery Providers Comply with Title VI – August 16, 2016

-HHS, Justice, HUD, DHS and DOT issued joint guidance to help ensure that recipients of federal financial assistance do not discriminate against individuals and communities on the basis of race, color or nation origin when providing emergency preparedness, response and recovery services.
+HHS, Justice, HUD, DHS and DOT issued joint guidance to help ensure that recipients of federal financial assistance do not discriminate against individuals and communities on the basis of race, color or national origin when providing emergency preparedness, response and recovery services.